-- Presented in Table 2, is the Coefficient of preference (CoP) for five different browse plants.
-The mean daily intake ranged from 0.50kg/DM in Azadirachta indica to 5.90kg/DM in Leucaena leucocephala.
-Intake of green fodders is affected by plant species, stage of maturity and level of phytochemical present in the forage (Kalio, et al., 2006). - Coefficient of preference was used to rank the different forages in order of preference; Leucaena leucocephala>Gliricidia sepium>Gmelina arborea>Enterolobium cyclocapum>Azadirachta indica.
+Presented in Table 2, is the Coefficient of preference (COP) for five different browse plants.

+The mean daily intake ranged from 0.50 kg/DM in A. indica to 5.90 kg/DM in L. leucocephala.
+Intake of green fodders is affected by plant species, stage of maturity and level of phytochemical present in the forage (Kalio, et al., 2006).
+Intake during grazing does not depend only on diet quality but also directly correlated to forage distribution and availability which can partly explain the lower level of intake observed.